Introduction: The King of Moroccan Celebrations

 What to Serve with Lamb Tajine

-Traditionally served with Moroccan bread (khobz), but you can also pair it with:
+Traditionally served with Moroccan bread (khobz) for dipping into the rich sauce, but you can also pair it with:

 - Steamed rice